The Legend of Heroes: Trails of Cold Steel II: Plot

-Beginning one month after the original Trails of Cold Steel, the game's events take place largely concurrently with the final chapter of Trails to Azure.
-Rean Schwarzer wakes from a month-long coma he fell into after unwillingly escaping from Trista at the end of the previous game.
-He makes it to his hometown of Ymir with the assistance of bracer Toval Randonneur, but Rean quickly finds him and his loved ones caught in the crossfire of the war.
-Rean's opponents are the Noble Alliance, which has partnered with the Imperial Liberation Front from the previous game, as well as Ouroboros - a recurring group of antagonists in the Trails series.
-Students from Thors Military Academy, including those from Class VII, have been scattered across the country, so Rean resolves to find his classmates, put an end to the civil war, and save those he cares about.
+Beginning one month after the original Trails of Cold Steel and concurrently alongside the final chapter of Trails to Azure, Rean Schwarzer awakens from a month-long coma after being evacuated from Trista by Valimar.
+He makes it to his hometown of Ymir with the assistance of bracer Toval Randonneur, but quickly finds himself and his loved ones caught in the crossfire of the war.
+Rean's opponents are the Noble Alliance (backed by the Imperial Liberation Front), and Ouroboros, a secretive crime syndicate.
+Students from Thors Military Academy, including those from Class VII, have been scattered across the country; Rean resolves to find his classmates, put an end to the civil war, and save those he cares about.

-After Rean gathers the scattered students, resolving conflicts across eastern Erebonia while doing so, he leads them in liberating Thors from the Noble Alliance.
-During their journey, they find many parallels between the modern civil war and the War of the Lions, a civil war took place 250 years ago in Erebonia and was put to an end by the former Awakener of Valimar, Dreichels the Lionheart.
+After Rean gathers the scattered students, resolving conflicts across eastern Erebonia in the process, he leads them in liberating Thors from the Noble Alliance.
+During their journey, they find many parallels between the modern civil war and the War of the Lions, a civil war that took place 250 years ago in Erebonia and was ended by the former Awakener of Valimar, Dreichels the Lionheart who became emperor afterwards.
 The members of Class VII attack the Erebonian capital of Heimdallr to stop the Noble Alliance and end the war.
-They succeed, but at the cost of the life of Crow Armbrust, former member of Class VII and leader of the Imperial Liberation Front who defects from the Alliance to save the Erebonia's Crown Prince Cedric from the Divine Knight Testa-Rossa, which had been cursed and corrupted into becoming a monster called the Vermillion Apocalypse.
+They succeed, but at the cost of the life of Crow Armbrust, former member of Class VII and leader of the Imperial Liberation Front, who defects from the Alliance to save Erebonia's Crown Prince Cedric from the Divine Knight Testa-Rossa, cursed and corrupted into a monster called the Vermillion Apocalypse.
 Chancellor Osborne, believed to have been assassinated by Crow at the start of the war, arrives to seize control of the situation.
 He reveals his intent to take over Ouroboros's "Phantasmal Blaze Plan", annex Crossbell State, and that he is Rean's biological father.
-After the war, the Noble Faction's power is diminished while Chancellor's is expanded.
+After the war, the Noble Faction's power is diminished while the Chancellor's is expanded.

-Before the end of the school year, the members of Class VII over come one final trial in the old schoolhouse.
-At the end of their first year, all of Class VII's members except Rean choose to graduate from Thors early, and they make a vow to improve in their respective specialties and face the impending turbulent times together.
+Before the end of the school year, the members of Class VII overcome one final trial in the old schoolhouse.
+At the end of their first year, all Class VII members except Rean choose to graduate from Thors early, making a vow to improve in their respective specialties and face the impending turbulent times together.